 PRAYER FOR TODAY:

 Thank You, Lord God, that I live in the time when I know Your grace, and I am justified by faith, not by the works of the Law.
-May I never take careless advantage of Your forgiveness, but may I live “With the smile of Your approval on my life.”
+May I never take careless advantage of Your forgiveness, but may I live, as my Dad prayed every day, “With the smile of Your approval on my life.”
 In Jesus’ Name.
 Amen!

 100 PERSONAL WORDS:

 I had the honour of interviewing the Hon.
 Joseph R. Smallwood, Premier of Newfoundland, and one of our Fathers of Canadian Confederation.
 He said, “I don’t drink alcoholic beverages because I may be just one drink away from becoming an alcoholic, and I don’t wish to take the chance of destroying my life and hurting everyone around me.”
 At 15 years old in the United Church in Brockville, I went forward to the front and signed a pledge that I would not partake of intoxicating drinks throughout my life.
 It was at what was called, “a temperance service.”
 I’ve never been sorry I did this.
-Keeping that promise has enabled me to minister with integrity to many alcoholics and those who were chemically dependent.
-I had a great-great-grandfather who was an alcoholic.
-He lost the farm and simply disappeared.
-His only known son, my great-grandfather, Joseph Mainse, was converted to Christ at a Methodist Church, and that changed the entire direction of my family.
+Keeping that promise has enabled me to minister with integrity to many alcoholics and those who became chemically dependent.
+I had a great, great grandfather who was an alcoholic, who lost the farm, and who simply disappeared.
+His son, my great grandfather, Joseph Mainse, was converted to Christ and that changed the entire direction of my family.